LuisGoC/CUBAlib/README.md

 1. [Authors](#authors)
 ___
 ## About the Project
 The library is for the STM32G0B1RE Nucleo Board and uses the STM32 HAL drivers.
-It uses one of the two CAN instances in the Nucleo Board to simulate a CAN bus analyzer.
+It uses one of the two CAN instances in the Nucleo Board, and one UART to simulate a CAN bus analyzer.
 The user can use the other CAN instance to transmit data and view it on the computer's serial port terminal.
 In addition, the user can also transmit data from the CUBA's CAN instance through the computer's serial port terminal using an AT command.

+Command:
+``
+ATSMCAN=< ID msg >,< 8 bytes of data in hex >\r
+``

+Example:
+``
+ATSMCAN=1FF,484F4C41484F4C41
+``

+The example transmits through the CUBA's CAN instance the message "HOLAHOLA" with the message identifier 0x1FF.

 **[Back to top](#table-of-contents)**